BinongKBey/Auth_IITK/README.md

 # auth-iitk

+New updated code for auto login to IITK network

 you need to install *bs4*, for installation just open your command prompt/ terminal, type -

 ```pip install bs4```